rbrastad/starter-coreui/README.md

-# Starter Core UI
+# Starter Core UI - React - Bootstrap 4

 Starter theme for Core UI (http://coreui.io/) on Enonic XP using React and Bootstrap 4.

-The APP is a pure frontend UI application that lets you develop and deploy react apps running on Enonic XP.
+The APP lets you develop react apps running on Enonic XP.
+An example of the application implemented can be viewed here: http://coreui.io/demo/React_Demo/#/
-All data must come from services in this app, another app or some other source of data.

-Example site of the application on coreui web site: http://coreui.io/demo/React_Demo/#/

 ## Getting started